nikitavoloboev/data/docs/programming-languages/swift/swift-libraries/swift-libraries.md

 - [swift-filestream](https://github.com/tetsuok/swift-filestream) - File stream APIs for reading from or writing to files on Linux and macOS.
 - [OpenAIKit](https://github.com/dylanshine/openai-kit) - Swift package used to communicate with the OpenAI API.
 - [swift-certificates](https://github.com/apple/swift-certificates) - Library for working with X.509 certificates.
+- [LicensesPlugin](https://github.com/maiyama18/LicensesPlugin) - Plugin to collect licenses of the library used in your swift package.

 ## Other (not lib)